fabienDaou/dataiku/README.md

 Other possible improvements could be to consider that the graph is shrinking as days pass.
 All itineraries in planets that are not in the subgraph are not considered anymore.

+# Technologies used
+## WebServer
+- AspNetCore, .Net6
+- Akka .Net
+- Entity Framework (ORM)
+## Front
+- Vue3
+- VueRouter, for view navigation
+- Vuex, for state management
+- Vuetify, component library
+- TypeScript

 # Limitations and thoughts about future development
 ## Frontend
-### Pagination
+### Scenarios pagination
-Api allows pagination, but I did not handle it in the front.
+Scenarios pagination is available API wise, but I did not add it in the front.
 I just specified a large page size.
 ### WebSocket instead of polling
 At the moment, I do polling every two seconds to get the latest updates regarding scenarios.
 We could use WebSocket later on.
 ### Frontend composability
 I created two views and some components.
-In the eventuality, there is mode development made on this project, it would be interesting thinking about building a design system for this application -> more consistence and reusability.
+In the eventuality, there is more development made on this project, it would be interesting thinking about building a design system for this application -> more consistence and reusability.
 ## Backend
 ### Error handling
-There is a lack of proper error handling.
-I focused more on validation of inputs rather than error handling as it is quite time consuming.
+There is a lack of advanced error handling.
+I focused more on validation of inputs, and their tests, rather than error handling as it is quite time consuming.
 But in real life application, transient errors can happen (temporary network issue, so you have to handle those).
 ### Towards a distributed system
 **In the current situation, the supervisor is a SPOF (single point of failure).**
 In Akka cluster, this is a singleton.
 The reality is that the migration of this singleton actor from one instance to the other is almost instant (by experience, it is a matter of ms), plus it seems (would have to test) there is some level of buffering of messages that could not be posted so no messages are lost.

 To completely remedy the issue, we can think of using a dedicated system (Redis as a queue for example) to keep the queue and several supervisors could pick up work in this queue making it more resilient.
 ## Multi tenancy
 At the moment, there is no authentication or authorization.
 Every users see the scenarios of all the other users.
-This leads to a lot of things to consider, especially regarding security.
+This leads to a lot of things to consider, especially regarding security and data access:

-Passwords:
+Passwords management:
 - hash them with a salt
-- pick a hash recommended by OWASP (pbkdf2 for example)
+- pick a hash  algortihm recommended by OWASP (pbkdf2 for example)
 - hash compute to compare passwords should be made constant whether passwords are the same or not (this prevents timing attacks).

 CSRF: implement anti forgery tokens